as-cornell/as_entity_list/README.md

 - Mark Wilson (markewilson)

 ## FUNCTIONS
+- as_entity_list_get_articles
-- as_entity_list_get_articles //use entity query to look up article nids filtered by tags
+  //use entity query to look up article nids filtered by tags
+- as_entity_list_get_articles_footer
-- as_entity_list_get_articles_footer //use entity query to look up article nids to display in footer of article, excludes current nid
+  //use entity query to look up article nids to display in footer of article, excludes current nid
+- as_entity_list_get_articles_person
-- as_entity_list_get_articles_person //use entity query to look up article nids with related people containing current nid
+  //use entity query to look up article nids with related people containing current nid
+- as_entity_list_get_people
-- as_entity_list_get_people //use entity query to look up people nids filtered by research area
+  //use entity query to look up people nids filtered by research area
+- as_entity_list_get_works
-- as_entity_list_get_works //use entity query to look up nids of work content type
+  //use entity query to look up nids of work content type
+- as_entity_list_get_cinevents
-- as_entity_list_get_cinevents //use entity query to look up nids of cinevent content type
+  //use entity query to look up nids of cinevent content type
+- as_entity_list_get_terms
-- as_entity_list_get_terms //use entity query to look up tids from a passed vocabulary
+  //use entity query to look up tids from a passed vocabulary
+- as_entity_list_help
+- build_entity_list($type,$count,$tags,$nid)

-- build_entity_list($type,$count,$tags,$nid) //buildEntityList extends Drupal's Twig_Extension class
+  //buildEntityList extends Drupal's Twig_Extension class